Natborks/natborks.github.io/_posts/2022-01-15-love-unconditional-part-I.md

 Now, many (of my friends at least) have argued unconditional love is impossible for us mere mortals, but I disagree, so join me in the second part of this series, Love unconditional-Part II , where we explore how we can apply the ideas espoused here to our personal relationships and, possibly, love unconditionally.

 Postscript: There are a lot of things mentioned or alluded to in the article which weren't expounded upon.
-For instance, we did talk about why there's so much suffering in world if God's love for the human race in unconditional.
+For instance, we did talk about why there's so much suffering in the world if God's love for the human race in unconditional.
 These topics are deep and would require their own articles, or article series in order to properly explore them.